 kittens.
 For the person who has been "completely Devonized,"

-as I have, it is rewarding.
+it is rewarding.
 It is, however, a responsibility that not

 everyone can--or should--take on.